MooersLab/thewriterslaw/README.md

 - Planning is an important (underemphasized) component of writing.
 - Writing includes any activity that advances a writing project
 - The word count does not capture most writing-related activities.
 Hence, the need to track the time spent during these activities to document these efforts.
-- Time tracking is an important component of time management: **Writing involves a lot of time management!!**
+- Time tracking is an essential component of time management.
+It is hard to manage what you do not measure. **Writing involves a lot of time management!!**
 - 90 minutes of generative writing per day on one project is the optimal length of time due to our [ultradian cycles](https://www.youtube.com/watch?v=ezT8kGzYOng).
 Thank you to my brother, Randall, for alerting me to this.
 Longer stretches of writing on one project are known as *binge writing* and lead to diminishing returns.
 - Writing includes reading the papers that you cite.
 This reading activity can rejuvenate your momentum and inspire new ideas.
-It is best done in the evening so that your subconscious can work overnight.
+It is best done in the evening so that your subconscious can work overnight with the new insights. **Writing involves feeding your subconscious.**
 - Writing includes mundane tasks like managing bibliographic libraries and making figures.
 - Writing includes data analysis.